 Aggravating Factor: If the method used to start the fire was explosives, the charges faced will be worse.
 Starting this type of fire with explosives will lead to longer prison sentences, larger fines, and other severe penalties.

-Second degree arson can either be a class two misdemeanor or a class four felony.
+Second-degree arson can either be a class two misdemeanor or a class four felony.
 This huge difference in charges is determined based on the value of the property.
 If the property is valued as being worth less than $100 the charge is a class two misdemeanor.
 If, however, the property is determined to be worth more than $100, the person charged will be facing a class four felony.
-Second degree arson is a prime example of how having the right defense attorney on your side is critical to the outcome of your charges.
+Second-degree arson is a prime example of how having the right defense attorney on your side is critical to the outcome of your charges.
 Although neither a misdemeanor nor a felony charge is good to have on your record, a felony carries with it much more severe repercussions for your life.
-With the right defense attorney you can fight being charged with a felony by establishing the value of property as less than $100.
+With the right defense attorney, you can fight being charged with a felony by establishing the value of the property as less than $100.

 Another common plotline for movies is the concept of burning down your own property to cash out on your insurance policy.
-While this may seem far fetched, there are actual instances where someone intentionally sets fire to a piece of property in order to commit insurance fraud.
-If someone intentionally sets fire to property, whether with explosives or a match, in order to commit fraud, this is classified as third degree arson.
-Third degree arson will carry with it the penalty of a class four felony.
+While this may seem far-fetched, there are actually instances where someone intentionally sets fire to a piece of property in order to commit insurance fraud.
+If someone intentionally sets fire to property, whether with explosives or a match, in order to commit fraud, this is classified as third-degree arson.
+Third-degree arson will carry with it the penalty of a class four felony.

 We spoke above about the issue Colorado faces in regards to wildfires.
 Wildfires are extremely serious and can quickly spread out of control.
-Even if someone starts a wildfire unintentionally, they can be charged with fourth degree arson.
+Even if someone starts a wildfire unintentionally, they can be charged with fourth-degree arson.
 Often wildfires are started due to reckless behavior, for example not properly putting out a campfire before leaving for the day.
-Fourth degree arson happens when someone knowingly or recklessly creates a fire which puts another person’s property or life in danger.
+Fourth-degree arson happens when someone knowingly or recklessly creates a fire that puts another person’s property or life in danger.
 In the case that someone’s life was endangered, this will be considered a class four felony.
 In situations where no one’s life was endangered, the charge will be a misdemeanor.
 The severity of the misdemeanor charge will be determined based on the value of the property burned.